-Date of first publication/latest revision: August 2021
+Date of first publication/latest revision: August 2022

-Course Title MSc in Management and Information Systems

-Course code MSMGIFTC, MSMGIPTC, PDMGIFTC, PDMGIPTC, PCMGIFTC, PCMGIPTC

-Academic Year 2021-2022

-Valid entry routes MSc, PgDip, PgCert

-Additional exit routes

-Mode of delivery Full-time, Part-time

-Location(s) 1 of Study Cranfield University

-School(s) School of Aerospace, Transport and Manufacturing

-Theme Manufacturing

-Centre Centre for Digital Engineering and Manufacturing

-Course Director Dr Samir Khan

-Awarding Body Cranfield University

-Is this an AP Contract course?
-2 Νο

-Is this course offered as a Cranfield Mastership?
-N/A

-Apprenticeship Standard the course is mapped to N/A

-Is the Degree apprenticeship integrated or non-integrated?
-N/A

-Is the Mastership offered as an open and/or closed course?
-N/A

-Teaching Institution Cranfield University

-Admissions body Cranfield University
+Course Title MSc in Management and Information Systems MSMGIFTC, MSMGIPTC, PDMGIFTC, PDMGIPTC, PCMGIFTC, Course code PCMGIPTC Academic Year 2022-2023 MSc, PgDip, PgCert Valid entry routes N/A Additional exit routes Mode of delivery Full-time.
+Part-time Location(s)1 of Study Cranfield University School(s) School of Aerospace, Transport and Manufacturing Theme Manufacturing and Materials Centre Centre for Digital Engineering and Manufacturing Course Director Dr Samir Khan Awarding Body Cranfield University Is this an AP Contract No course?2 Is this course offered as a N/A Cranfield Mastership?
+Apprenticeship Standard N/A the course is mapped to Is the Degree apprenticeship integrated N/A or non-integrated?
+Is the Mastership offered as an open and/or closed N/A course?
+Teaching Institution Cranfield University Admissions body Cranfield University